Skip to main content

 Recipients are required to report on the progress and results of their campaign and project.
 Templates are provided to the recipient prior to the report due date via Fluxx.

-Acquittal 1: Fundraising campaign report due at the end of the fundraising campaign or no later than 13 June 2025.
+Acquittal 1: Fundraising campaign report due at the end of the fundraising campaign or no later than 12 June 2026.

-• Value of funds raised and the number and type of campaign contributors
+• value of funds raised and the number and type of campaign contributors

-• Evaluation of their campaign strategy
+• evaluation of their campaign strategy

-• Assessment of unexpected problems and challenges and opportunities encountered through the campaign
+• assessment of unexpected problems and challenges and opportunities encountered through the campaign.

-Acquittal 2: Project and updated fundraising report
+Acquittal 2: Project and updated fundraising report due by 30 June 2027.

-• How private sector funding and MATCH Lab matched funds were spent
+• how private sector funding and MATCH Lab matched funds were spent

-• Additional information as requested, including testimonials, media, promotional material and details of ongoing donor relationships
+• additional information as requested, including testimonials, media, promotional material and details of ongoing donor relationships.

 Frequently asked questions